Minimizing Reachability Times on Temporal Graphs via Shifting Labels: Single source

-Given an instance of \hittngset with \(m\) sets over \([n]\), \ifshort known to be \Wtwo-hard when parameterized by the solution size $k$, \fi we construct a temporal graph \gcal with $2n+m+1$ vertices as follows (see Figure \ref{fig:one-source-constr}).
-First we let $v_0$ the source.
+Given an instance of \hittngset with \(m\) sets over \([n]\),we construct a temporal graph \gcal with $2n+m+1$ vertices as follows.
+First we let $u_0$ be the source.
 Then, we construct the vertices $x_1, x_2, \ldots, x_n$, and the vertices $y_1, y_2, \ldots, y_n$.
-For every $i \in [n]$ we have three edges: $v_0x_i$ with label 1; $x_iy_i$ with label 1; $v_0y_i$ with label 3.
+For every $i \in [n]$ we have three edges: $u_0x_i$ with label 1; $x_iy_i$ with label 1; $u_0y_i$ with label 3.
 Finally, we construct the vertices $z_1, z_2, \ldots, z_m$, where vertex $z_j$ corresponds to subset $S_j$.
-If $i \in S_j$, then we create the edge $y_iz_j$ with label 3.
-Observe that in \gcal, vertex $v_0$ reaches all $x$-vertices at time step 1 and all $y$-vertices at time step 3, but it does not reach any $z$-vertex.
+If $i \in S_j$, then we create the edge $y_iz_j$ with label 3; Figure \ref{fig:one-source-constr} depicts our construction.
+Observe that in \gcal, vertex $u_0$ reaches all $x$-vertices at time step 1 and all $y$-vertices at time step 3, but it does not reach any $z$-vertex.

-We claim that there exist a solution to $\reachfast(k)$ and $\reachfasttotal(k)$, such that $v_0$ reaches all the vertices at time step 3 that in the temporal graph we constructed above, if and only if there is a solution to the original \hittngset instance with $|T|=k$. \iflong
+We claim that there exists a solution to $\reachfast(k)$ and $\reachfasttotal(k)$, such that $u_0$ reaches all the vertices at time step 3 that in the temporal graph we constructed above, if and only if there is a solution to the original \hittngset instance with $|T|=k$. \iflong

 Firstly, assume that we have a solution $T$ for the \hittngset instance.
 We construct $\tilde{\gcal}(X)$ as follows.
 For every $i \in T$, we add $x_iy_i \in X$ and in addition we delay it for one time step, i.e. we change the label of $x_iy_i$ from 1 to 2.
 Then observe the following.
-Vertex $v_0$ reaches all the $x$-vertices at time step 1.
-At time step 2 $v_0$ reaches every vertex $y_i$, where $x_iy_i \in X$, via the $x$-vertices; this is possible since all the edges in $X$ are available at time step 2.
-Finally, at time step 3 $v_0$ directly reaches the remaining $y$-vertices via the edges $v_0y_i$, where $i \notin T$, which are available at time step 3.
-In addition, for every $j\in [m]$, vertex $z_j$ is reached by $v_0$ via the edge $y_iz_j$ where $i \in T$.
-Observe that since $S_j \cap T \neq \emptyset$ for every $j \in [m]$, we get that by construction every $z$-vertex is connected to at least one $y$-vertex that is reachable from $v_0$ by time step 2.
+Vertex $u_0$ reaches all the $x$-vertices at time step 1.
+At time step 2 $u_0$ reaches every vertex $y_i$, where $x_iy_i \in X$, via the $x$-vertices; this is possible since all the edges in $X$ are available at time step 2.
+Finally, at time step 3 $u_0$ directly reaches the remaining $y$-vertices via the edges $u_0y_i$, where $i \notin T$, which are available at time step 3.
+In addition, for every $j\in [m]$, vertex $z_j$ is reached by $u_0$ via the edge $y_iz_j$ where $i \in T$.
+Observe that since $S_j \cap T \neq \emptyset$ for every $j \in [m]$, we get that by construction every $z$-vertex is connected to at least one $y$-vertex that is reachable from $u_0$ by time step 2.